 There are many ways to prevent spiders from entering your home.
 Here are a few:

-• Don’t leave food out that will attract other insects, in turn attracting spiders.
+- Don’t leave food out that will attract other insects, which, in turn, will attract spiders.

 All of these things may help to eliminate and prevent spiders, however, only a qualified spider control professional can ensure that the infestation in your house has been properly dealt with.
 We have three decades worth of necessary skills and experience to treat your spider infestation correctly so that you can rest assured spiders aren’t crawling around in your home.